01 of 04

 Traditional Origami Fir Tree Tutorial

-This Traditional Origami Fir Tree is great if you're making a diy paper forest or country side diorama with your kids!
+This Traditional Origami Fir Tree is great if you're making a DIY paper forest or countryside diorama with your kids!
 You could make an entire forest of them in under 10 minutes.
-Use different sizes and various colours to make it more interesting.
+Use different sizes and various colors to make it more interesting.

 All you will need is one square sheet of origami paper.

-For this tutorial I used paper that is 20 x 20 cm and solid coloured.
+For this tutorial, a paper that is 20 x 20 cm and solid colored was used.

 02 of 04